Tib3rius/AutoRecon/README.md

                         The maximum number of scans to perform per target host.
 Default: 10
   --profile PROFILE     The port scanning profile to use (defined in port-
                         scan-profiles.toml).
+Default: default
-  -v, --verbose         enable verbose output, repeat for more verbosity -o OUTPUT, --output OUTPUT
+  -o OUTPUT, --output OUTPUT
-                        output directory for the results --disable-sanity-checks
+                        The output directory for results.
+Default: results --nmap NMAP           Override the {nmap_extra} variable in scans.
+Default:
+                        -vv --reason -Pn
+  --nmap-append NMAP_APPEND
+                        Append to the default {nmap_extra} variable in scans.
+  -v, --verbose         Enable verbose output.
+Repeat for more verbosity.
+  --disable-sanity-checks
                         Disable sanity checks that would otherwise prevent the scans from running.